baro

 --llm openaiYou want raw wall-clock speed and have an OpenAI API key.
 Mozaik-native calls return faster per request than either CLI subprocess.
 Roughly $1–2 per mid-sized run with cache hits.

 --llm hybridAnything serious.
 Refactors, multi-file changes, anything where the upstream plan matters as much as the downstream writes.
-This is the recommended default for production runs starting 0.44.
+This is the recommended default for serious runs.

 Full side-by-side benchmark across three tasks (feature add / refactor / greenfield landing): I tested Claude Code vs OpenAI Codex in my parallel agent setup.
 Then I built a hybrid.